Kent Opera: History

-The founding Music Director of Kent Opera was Roger Norrington (1969-1984).
-He was succeeded by Iván Fischer (1984-1989).
-Chorus masters during its existence were Jonathan Hinden, Timothy Dean and Mark Tatlow.

-The company received critical acclaim for the clarity and imagination of its productions, of which Norman Platt directed 17;

-Jonathan Miller directed his first opera at Kent Opera in 1974 (Così fan tutte) and returned to direct six further operas.
+The company received critical acclaim for the clarity and imagination of its productions, of which Norman Platt directed 17; Jonathan Miller directed his first opera at Kent Opera in 1974 (Così fan tutte) and returned to direct six further operas.
 Other guest directors included Adrian Slack, Elijah Moshinsky, Nicholas Hytner (his first opera direction), Christopher Bruce, Adrian Noble, and Richard Jones.

 Repertory

 The company performed a wide range of operas from the entire history of the genre: